Environmental Measurement and Modeling

 About Us

 The U.S. DOT Volpe Center's Environmental Measurement and Modeling Division measures and models acoustics and air quality to support transportation-related noise, air quality, and safety initiatives.
-Our sponsors—which include FAA, FRA, Environmental Protection Agency (EPA), FHWA, FTA, NHTSA, and National Aeronautics and Space Administration (NASA)—use our work to develop energy and environmental policies and drive reductions in carbon and other greenhouse gas emissions.
+Our sponsors—which include FAA, FRA, Environmental Protection Agency (EPA), FHWA, FTA, NHTSA, and National Aeronautics and Space Administration (NASA)—use our work to develop energy and environmental policies.

 Some highlights of our work include:

-- Aviation Environmental Design Tool (AEDT)– our team leverages AEDT and provides AEDT training for those who want to learn more about noise and emissions, the basics of modeling environmental consequences of aviation operations in AEDT, and using ASIF or SQL to import study data.
+- Aviation Environmental Design Tool (AEDT) – our team leverages AEDT and provides AEDT training for those who want to learn more about noise and air quality, the basics of modeling environmental consequences of aviation operations in AEDT, and using ASIF or SQL to import study data.

-Our team includes a mix of engineers (civil, acoustics, environmental, electrical, software, general, aerospace), physical scientists and emissions modeling analysts, IT specialists and programming analysts, operations research analysts and environmental protection specialists.
-They work collaboratively to measure noise and emissions for all modes of transportation and conduct long-term noise monitoring in remote locations, such as national parks.
+Our team includes a mix of engineers (civil, acoustics, environmental, electrical, software, general, aerospace), physical scientists and modeling analysts, IT specialists and programming analysts, operations research analysts and environmental protection specialists.
+They work collaboratively to measure noise and air quality for all modes of transportation and conduct long-term noise monitoring in remote locations, such as national parks.

-The team models noise, emissions, and dispersion from transportation-related sources to understand environmental and technological impacts and improve quality of life.
+The team models noise, air quality, and dispersion from transportation-related sources to understand environmental and technological impacts and improve quality of life.

 Our Capabilities